l1rn/DemoexLibs/README.md

 UpdateTable(query.ToList());
 ```
-> T - column that you want to filter / sort, "all" - parameter in element that will return all element
+> T - column that you want to filter / sort, "all" - parameter in element that will return all for the current model list